-My name is Daniel Guevara.
+My name is Jorge Rey (name changed to preserve anonymity).
 I am patient.
 I am outgoing.
 I am humble.
 I am one of a kind.
 I happily live in Hayward CA with my wife, two sons, daughter-in-law and my one year old nephew who I adore so much.

 The reason why I lived with my grandparents and not with my mother and father was because at the age of 4, my mother and father divorced.
 Soon after that my mom remarried another man and wanted to move to America and I didn’t want to go with them over there so my grandfather told me to stay with them.